Jose Mourinho next job: Portuguese rules out return to management at Benfica following Manchester United sacking | Goal.com

 While distancing himself from a second spell in Lisbon, Mourinho is keeping his options open.

-He has previously retraced his steps back to Chelsea and is seeing similar moves discussed when it comes to possible openings at Real Madrid and Inter.
+He has previously rejoined a former club as he did with his two spells at Chelsea and is seeing similar moves discussed when it comes to possible openings at Real Madrid and Inter.

-Title successes were enjoyed at both clubs in the past and a proven performer would be welcomed back to San Siro and the Santiago Bernabeu as two heavyweight outfits seek to recapture former glories.
+Title successes were enjoyed at both clubs in the past and it would seem he would be part of the shortlist of managers at San Siro and the Santiago Bernabeu should those posts become available.

-Quizzed on whether he could see himself back in La Liga or Serie A hot-seats, Mourinho said: “It's a tremendous honour when you return to a club where you've been, but I'm talking to you and I will not talk to anyone else.
+Quizzed on whether he could see himself back in La Liga or Serie A, Mourinho said: "It's a tremendous honour when you return to a club where you've been, but I'm talking to you and I will not talk to anyone else.

 "I'm not training, I love that I am not talked about all the time and the best way to ensure that remains the case is for me to not talk either."